Living In Elkin

 Foothills Arts Council next door, Thurs - Sat noon till 6pm.

 The town’s early history centers on one man and his descendants.
 Around 1840, Richard Gwyn left Jonesville to settle on the north side of the Yadkin River, recognizing the value of the forested hills and waterpower of Elkin Creek.
 Within a decade he and several family members established Elkin Manufacturing Company.
-Farther up Elkin Creek, Alexander Chatham and Thomas Lenior Gwyn opened a small woolen mill in 1877 that grew to become Elkin’s largest industry today.
+Farther up Elkin Creek, Alexander Chatham and Thomas Lenoir Gwyn opened a small woolen mill in 1877 that grew to become Elkin’s largest industry today.
 The Northwestern North Carolina Railroad arrived in 1890; the town was ready to take the opportunities the railroad brought for commercial and industrial expansion.
 It’s strategic location near the Yadkin River and the Big Elkin Creek and as a stop on the railroad caused prosperity that produced brick stores, many industries, and fine houses.

 Elkin's Shoe Factory Dam can be viewed along the town's beautiful Elkin and Alleghany RR trails system